 PARTICIPANT PASSCODE: 65172890

 REPLAY TIMES: Thursday, May 6, 2010, at 11:00 a.m.
 EST, through Thursday, May 13, 2010.

 REPLAY NUMBER: 888-286-8010 (U.S. and Canada) 617-801-6888 (International)

 Perficient is a leading information technology consulting firm serving Global 2000 and enterprise customers throughout North America.
-Perficient’s professionals serve clients from a network of 18 offices in North America and three offshore locations, in Eastern Europe, India and China.
+Perficient’s professionals serve clients from a network of offices across North America and three offshore locations, in Eastern Europe, India and China.
 Perficient helps clients use Internet-based technologies to improve productivity and competitiveness, strengthen relationships with customers, suppliers and partners and reduce information technology costs.
 Perficient, traded on the Nasdaq Global Select Market(SM), is a member of the Russell 2000® index and the S&P SmallCap 600 index.
-Perficient is an award-winning "Premier Level" IBM business partner, a TeamTIBCO partner, a Microsoft Gold Certified Partner, a Documentum Select Services Team Partner and an Oracle-Siebel partner.
+Perficient is an award-winning "Premier Level" IBM business partner, a TeamTIBCO partner, a Microsoft National Systems Integrator and Gold Certified Partner, a Documentum Select Services Team Partner, and an Oracle Certified Partner.
 For more information, please visit www.perficient.com.